slint-ui/slint/README.md

 Please check our [Editors README](./editors/README.md) for tips on how to configure your favorite editor to work well with Slint.

-## #MadeWithSlint

-Visit <https://madewithslint.com> to view some of the projects using Slint.
-Contact us or open a pull request on <https://github.com/slint-ui/madewithslint>
-to add yours.

 ## License